dchristrf/toucan/README.md

 # What it does

-This bot allows Discord servers to easily vote on who to grant a member role via emojis.
+This bot allows insider members in Discord servers to easily vote on who to grant a member role via emojis.
 Here is the flow.

 1. After poking around the public channels, Newbie decides they want to become a member with access to hidden channels
 1. In some public `#applications` channel, Newbie pops a write up on who they are and why they want to join